Winarti Partaningrat

 Winarti Partaningrat (September 21, 1922 – May 8, 1978) was an early contributor to Indonesian librarianship, particularly the establishment of special libraries among government agencies.

 Education and government career

 After receiving a medical degree in Indonesia, Partaningrat attended Columbia University where she received a master's degree in library science in 1958.
-From 1946 to 1951, she worked at the Foreign Broadcasting of Radio Republik Indonesia, followed by seven years with the Voice of America for United Nations Radio.
+From 1946 to 1951, she worked at the Foreign Broadcasting of Radio Republik Indonesia (possibly at the Voice of Free Indonesia), followed by seven years with the Voice of America for United Nations Radio.
 She served as the Head of the Bureau of Documentation for the Council of Sciences of Indonesia and the Indonesian Institute of Sciences.